 One of the reasons I hunt with an AR15 or AR10 rifle is its compact size and portability using a collapsable stock making it easier to stow and adjustable for when I am hunting with or without a pack, I can adjust the stock position for perfect eye relief.

 And my favorite reason for hunting with an AR rifle is the ability to hunt with a tactical sling.
 Using a tactical sling like the V-tac 2-point sling, I can carry my rifle hands-free in a ready position.
 Using a tactical side sling allows me to move through thick and rough terrain, making less noise.
 Having a rifle in the ready position can allow you extra time when you spot a deer, allowing you to pull your rifle up with less movement than pulling it off your shoulder.
 For this reason, some hunters will not use a sling, so they hunt without a sling, but a rifle can become fatiguing to carry all day long without a sling.
-Being hands-free with the rifle in the ready position also leaves the hands open to push brush and branches out of the path and allows the hands to be free to glass areas.
+Being hands-free with the rifle in the ready position also leaves the hands open to push brush and branches out of the path, allowing the hands to be free to glass areas.

 The AR15 versus the AR10 for Hunting.